-Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient? implement, but when applied in tandem with other options selected to achieve related objectives for iwi resource management, then this option would prove more effective than utilising only non-regulatory options to avoid advere effects upon, and to sustain, mahinga kai and resources for customary purposes. the Wellington region. which processes they will elect to be involved in.
-Non-regulatory options ons Provision of information and guidance on avoiding adverse effects on mahinga kai and resource used for customary purposes Promotes greater certainty around how to avoid adverse effects on mahinga kai and resource used for customary purposes.
+Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient? and resources for customary purposes.
+Non-regulatory options suo Option 3 Provision of information and guidance on avoiding adverse effects on mahinga kai and resource used for customary purposes Promotes greater certainty around how to avoid adverse effects on mahinga kai and resource used for customary purposes.
 Informs and thus assists to clarify matters around mahinga kai and natural resources used for customary purposes which might otherwise be contestable or open to variable interpretation.
 Expected to enhance performance, but this is difficult to monitor and when monitored, difficult to attribute to this intervention.
 Med Establishes a clear intent as to what needs to be considered in relation to maintenance and enhancement of mahinga kai and resource used for customary purposes.
 Allows for flexibility of approach rather than imposition of regulatory policies.
 Recognises that people can "do the right thing" without compulsion.
-Social benefits for tangata whenua and wider community from further understanding of the importance of maintaining and enhancing mahinga kai and resource used for customary Costs are borne by iwi authorities and council's in the preparation of guidance material.
-Cultural impacts from sharing information/intellectual property S . purposes.

-Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient?
-Option 4 Integrating management - a protocol on access to mahinga kai and resource used for customary purposes on public land Promotes greater certainty around access of tangata whenua to public land to access mahinga kai and natural resources used for customary purposes.
+Social benefits for tangata whenua and wider community from further understanding of the importance of maintaining and enhancing mahinga kai and resource used for customary purposes.
+Costs are borne by iwi authorities and council's in the preparation of guidance material.
+Cultural impacts from sharing information/intellectual property Yes Option 4 Integrating management - a protocol on access to mahinga kai and resource used for customary purposes on public land Promotes greater certainty around access of tangata whenua to public land to access mahinga kai and natural resources used for customary purposes.
 Expected to enhance performance, but this is difficult to monitor and when monitored, difficult to attribute to this intervention.
 Med Allows for flexibility of approach rather than imposition of regulatory policies.
 Social benefits for tangata whenua and wider community from access to mahinga kai and natural resources used for customary purposes on public land.
 Costs are borne by iwi authorities and council's in the preparation of a protocol.
 Doing Nothing Option 5 No intervention This is not effective in resource management terms.
 Nor could it be argued to be efficient, given the issue continues unabated.
-As the issue has been found to be of significance to iwi authorities - this would be a dereliction of function and duty under the Resource Management Act.
-There would also be no regional clarification as to how to maintain and enhance mahinga kai and natural resources used for customary purposes.
-Low Local authorities are able to work with relevant iwi authorities and community to determine locally how mahinga kai and natural resources used for customary purposes can be maintained and enhanced.
-The issues of continuing loss of quality, quantity and access to mahinga kai and natural resources used for customary purposes will continue in the same trend or pattern, and objective 26 will not be achieved.
-0
+Low Local authorities are able to work with relevant iwi authorities and community to determine locally how mahinga kai and natural resources used for customary purposes can be maintained The issues of continuing loss of quality, quantity and access to mahinga kai and natural resources used for customary purposes will continue in the same trend or pattern, and objective 26 will not be °Z